real-logic/aeron/README.md

     $ ./gradlew
 ```

-After Agrona & SBE is compiled and installed, then you can build Aeron.
+After Agrona & SBE are compiled and installed, then you can build Aeron.

 Full clean and build of all modules